mahjabeen-sust/corpus-development-tool/README.md

 ## The Application

 This project is built with python.
 It is a simple user interface that prompts user to provide translation for a source sentence one at a time.
-User can use any two languages as their source and target.
+User can use any two languages as their source and target data.
 The sources sentences (The one you want to translate) can be present in a simple text file.
 The application will create the output text file in a tab-seperated format with both source and target (translated) sentecne.

 ### To install python and associated dependencies.